What did you do this past week?

 What will you do next week?

-What was your experience of continuing to implement std::vector, move semantics, and allocators again? (this question will vary, week to week)
+What was your experience of exceptions, voting, and strcmp? (this question will vary, week to week)

 What made you happy this week?